mbreemhaar/omni/README.md

 The easiest way to get Omni running on your server is by using Docker.

 1. Download Docker from [docker.com](https://www.docker.com/) and install it on your system.
+2. Now, you have to spin up a MongoDB container which will manage Omni's storage.
+Make a new directory where you want MongoDB to store its files.
+3. Use ```docker run -d -v /path/to/your/directory:/data/db mongo``` to spin up a Mongo container.
-2. Use ```docker run mbreemhaar/omni:latest your-bot-token``` to spin up a Docker container.
+4. Use ```docker run mbreemhaar/omni:latest your-bot-token``` to spin up an Omni container.
+This container should now automatically connect to the Mongo container.

-If you followed all steps on the Discord Developer Portal correctly, you should now see your bot come online in your Discord server.
+If you followed all steps on the Discord Developer Portal correctly, you should now see your bot come online in your Discord server and everything should work.

 ## Support
 If you have any questions, comments or suggestions, please [make a new issue](https://github.com/mbreemhaar/omni/issues).
 We will try to get back to you as soon as possible.